abilandz/PH8124/Lecture_7/Lecture_7.md

 In the above output, the symbol ```+``` next to the job number indicates the most recent job sent to the background in the current terminal, while the symbol ```-``` indicates the one before the most recent job sent to the background.
 Only these two jobs get the special treatment and notation in the output of the **jobs** command.

 We now demonstrate how the running job or process can be terminated programmatically.
 To terminate the particular job, we need to use the **Bash** built-in command **kill**, either by specifying the job number or PID as an argument.
-The syntax is a bit different &mdash; to kill a job by job number we use:
+The syntax is a bit different &mdash; to kill a job by using its job number we use:

 ```bash
 kill %2
 ```

- and to kill a job via PID we use:
+ and to kill a job via its PID we use:

 ```bash
 kill 17